-1. Individual GME programs are to maintain educational records on each individual trainee, summary documentation of the recruitment process, and policy and procedure documents to be in compliance with policies of the University of South Alabama, including The Records Disposition Authority Policy; the laws of the state of Alabama, including the Public Universities of Alabama Functional Analysis & Records Disposition Authority and the Health Care Authorities Records Disposition Authority; the Accreditation Council for Graduate Medical Education requirements including the Common Program Requirements, and the laws of the United States of America, including Equal Employment Opportunity Commission (EEOC) regulations.
+- Individual GME programs are to maintain educational records on each individual trainee, summary documentation of the recruitment process, and policy and procedure documents to be in compliance with policies of the University of South Alabama, including The Records Disposition Authority Policy; the laws of the state of Alabama, including the Public Universities of Alabama Functional Analysis & Records Disposition Authority and the Health Care Authorities Records Disposition Authority; the Accreditation Council for Graduate Medical Education requirements including the Common Program Requirements, and the laws of the United States of America, including Equal Employment Opportunity Commission (EEOC) regulations. - 2.
+Individual GME programs are responsible for maintaining and retaining documents relevant to ACGME specialty- and subspecialty-specific requirements.

-- 2. Individual GME programs are responsible for maintaining and retaining documents relevant to ACGME specialty- and subspecialty-specific requirements. - 3.
-For the purposes of record retention in GME Programs at the University of South Alabama policy, the following terms are defined: - a.
+- 3. For the purposes of record retention in GME Programs at the University of South Alabama policy, the following terms are defined: - a.
 The Performance Assessment, henceforth Assessment, serves the function of formative feedback as defined by the ACGME. - b.
 These should be completed at least once during a rotation and at completion of the rotation and "provide objective assessments of competence in patient care and procedural skills, medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and systems-based practice based on the specialty-specific Milestones", and document progressive trainee performance improvement appropriate to educational level. - c.
-Programs should use multiple assessment tools, such as: - BCLS/ACLS/PALS; - 2) Case/procedure logs, including complications; - 3) Completion of institutional safety modules; - 4) Completion of knowledge-based modules; - 5) Conference attendance log; - 6) Critical incidents reporting and feedback; - 7) Direct observation and feedback; - 8) End-of-rotation global assessment; - 9) End-of-year, in-training, or other medical knowledge examinations; - 10) Objective structured clinical examinations (OSCEs); - 11) Peer assessments; - 12) Procedural competency checklist; - 13) Professionalism mini-evaluation exercise (P-MEX); - 14) Self-assessment and reflections/portfolio; - 15) Simulation exercise; and/or - 16) Timeliness in completing institutional and program requirements. - d.
-Semiannual Review - 1) The program must provide each trainee with documented semiannual review of performance with feedback, henceforth Review. - 2) The Review should at least include the following: - a) Reported ACGME Milestones, - b) Case or procedure logs;

-- c) Aggregated Assessment data and feedback with details provided as needed; and, - d) An Individualized Learning Plan (ILP) for trainees to capitalize on their strengths and identify areas for growth or a performance improvement plan for trainees failing to progress according to institutional policies and procedures.
+Programs should use multiple assessment tools, such as: - 1) BLS/ACLS/PALS/ATLS; - 2) Case/procedure logs, including complications; - 3) Completion of institutional safety modules; - 4) Completion of knowledge-based modules; - 5) Conference attendance log; - 6) Critical incidents reporting and feedback; - 7) Direct observation and feedback; - 8) End-of-rotation global assessment; - 9) End-of-year, in-training, or other medical knowledge examinations; - 10) Objective structured clinical examinations (OSCEs); - 11) Peer assessments; - 12) Procedural competency checklist; - 13) Professionalism mini-evaluation exercise (P-MEX); - 14) Self-assessment and reflections/portfolio; - 15) Simulation exercise; and/or - 16) Timeliness in completing institutional and program requirements. - d.
+Semiannual Review - 1) The program must provide each trainee with documented semiannual review of performance with feedback, henceforth Review. - 2) The Review should at least include the following: - a) Reported ACGME Milestones, - b) Case or procedure logs; - c) Aggregated Assessment data and feedback with details provided as needed; and, - d) An Individualized Learning Plan (ILP) for trainees to capitalize on their strengths and identify areas for growth or a performance improvement plan for trainees failing to progress according to institutional policies and procedures. - e.
+Final Evaluation - 1) The program director must provide a final evaluation for each trainee upon completion of the program, henceforth Final Evaluation, to become part of the trainee's education file maintained by the program.